 - Undecided: 6.8 percent

 Possibilities exist for business colleges and colleges that carry business courses to look at those percentages and determine how they might lure students into more business majors.
 But, that development might also depend upon seeking students from other sources, such as the military and ethnic minorities.
 Also, colleges may look at the ability of a student to carry a business course load.
-It should be noted, however, that colleges with well-regarded and highly competitive business offerings, such as the University of Southern California or NYU, aren’t experiencing significant declines in student enrollment.

 There is a renewed influx of veterans into colleges, and the survey introduced a new item on veteran status. of the 297 schools surveyed in the report, 202 has at least one first-year student who was a military veteran and a total of 595 first-year students who reported veteran status.
 But, there is a factor involved in choosing veterans, as the survey reported that the veterans who participated received significantly lower grades in high school than non-veteran students entering the same colleges.
 According to the report: